beetrandahiya/Sidus/README.md

 Its Super Simple to use

 1. Input the function, just as you would write it on paper.
-2. Input the domain of x.
-3. Voila!
+2. Voila!
 You get the graph of exactly what you want.

 ### Interact with your Graph